Form 8839 Instructions: How to File the Adoption Tax Credit in 2025

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-Part III tracks unused credit from prior years.
-If your 2025 credit exceeds your tax liability, the remaining amount is carried forward to 2026.
+Part II, line 18 tracks the nonrefundable credit carried forward from the current year.
+If your 2025 credit exceeds the amount usable against your tax liability, the remaining amount is carried forward to 2026.

 Common Errors That Trigger IRS Adjustment